-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted in accordance with the recommendations of our board of directors: "FOR" the election of each of the three nominees for director; "FOR" the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; "ONE YEAR" for the non-binding advisory vote on the frequency of future non-binding advisory votes on the compensation of our named executive officers; and "FOR" the approval of, on a non-binding advisory basis, the compensation of our named executive officers.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted in accordance with the recommendations of our board of directors: "FOR" the election of each of the three nominees for director; "FOR" the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; "FOR" the approval of an amendment to our Amended and Restated Certificate of Incorporation to limit the liability of certain officers as permitted by Delaware law; and "FOR" the approval of, on a non-binding advisory basis, the compensation of our named executive officers.
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using their best judgment.